 Typically, child support is paid by a possessory conservator to the primary conservator.
-For example, if you were named as the parent who has visitation rights to your child in your divorce case, that means that your ex-spouse has the right in your final decree of divorce primary residence of your children.
+For example, if you were named as the parent who has visitation rights to your child in your divorce case, that means that your ex-spouse has the right in your final decree of divorce to the primary residence of your children.
 With that said, you will almost certainly find yourself Staring down the possibility of being named as the possessory Conservatory or primary conservator of your children in child support, child custody, or divorce case.
 In my opinion, this is the starkest difference between being named one or the other.

 These child support payments are typically ordered in regular intervals and a specific amount.
 You often see child support ordered to be paid once a month, typically at the beginning.
 The Child Support division of the attorney general office is in charge of receiving child support payments from the possessory conservator and transmitting them to the primary conservator of a child.
 If you are the parent who ultimately must pay child support, then payments will go through this agency to your ex-spouse or Co-parent.